czhujer/php_opcache_exporter/README.md

 ## Overview

-prometheus exporter for HP OPcache stats, written in python.
+prometheus exporter for PHP OPcache stats, written in python.